Marnell Financial Services Listed by anubis Ransomware Group

 On April 23, 2026, Marnell Financial Services appeared on the leak site operated by the anubis ransomware group, confirming that internal files had been exfiltrated during a ransomware attack on the financial company.

 Public reporting indicates the company’s data was listed on the anubis leak site hosted on the dark web.
-The posting confirms that attackers successfully exfiltrated internal files before encrypting systems or demanding payment.
+The posting states that attackers successfully exfiltrated internal files before encrypting systems or demanding payment.
 No exact victim count has been released, and the precise volume or sensitivity of the documents remains unclear from available reporting.
 The incident follows the group’s typical pattern of stealing data prior to encryption and then publishing samples as leverage.

 Why This Matters for You and Your Family